It’s easy to get confused about the sections, wording, or clauses of a surety bond form, especially in the beginning.

 In our example, the required maximum bond penalty is $100,000.
 The liability of the surety is only limited to that amount regardless of the number of claims.

-Do you need more information about surety bond forms or surety bond in general?
+Do you need more information about surety bond forms or surety bonds in general?
 CONTACT US ANYTIME.
 We’re ready to help you make informed decisions.